apache/spark/docs/structured-streaming-programming-guide.md

     <td>True</td>
   </tr>
 </table>

+#### State Store and task locality

+The stateful operations store states for events in state stores of executors.
+State stores occupy resources such as memory and disk space to store the states.
+So it is more efficient to keep a state store provider running in the same executor across different streaming batches.
+Changing the location of a state store provider requires the extra overhead of loading checkpointed states.
+The overhead of loading state from checkpoint depends on the external storage and the size of the state, which tends to hurt the latency of micro-batch run.
+For some use cases such as processing very large state data, loading new state store providers from checkpointed states can be very time-consuming and inefficient.

+The stateful operations in Structured Streaming queries rely on the preferred location feature of Spark's RDD to run the state store provider on the same executor.
+If in the next batch the corresponding state store provider is scheduled on this executor again, it could reuse the previous states and save the time of loading checkpointed states.

+However, generally the preferred location is not a hard requirement and it is still possible that Spark schedules tasks to the executors other than the preferred ones.
+In this case, Spark will load state store providers from checkpointed states on new executors.
+The state store providers run in the previous batch will not be unloaded immediately.
+Spark runs a maintenance task which checks and unloads the state store providers that are inactive on the executors.

+By changing the Spark configurations related to task scheduling, for example `spark.locality.wait`, users can configure Spark how long to wait to launch a data-local task.
+For stateful operations in Structured Streaming, it can be used to let state store providers running on the same executors across batches.

+Specifically for built-in HDFS state store provider, users can check the state store metrics such as `loadedMapCacheHitCount` and `loadedMapCacheMissCount`.
+Ideally, it is best if cache missing count is minimized that means Spark won't waste too much time on loading checkpointed state.
+User can increase Spark locality waiting configurations to avoid loading state store providers in different executors across batches.

 ## Starting Streaming Queries
 Once you have defined the final result DataFrame/Dataset, all that is left is for you to start the streaming computation.
 To do that, you have to use the `DataStreamWriter`